sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/5_Express_js/66_Responses.md

 	4. Image, audio - `res.sendFile("./path_to_file", { root: __dirname})`.
 Will be sent as proper `"Content-Type"`.
 [Code example](https://github.com/exemplar-codes/express-app-academind/commit/9c2c6b1279b031b2af273491258e5532ab8c6f09)
 	5. [ZIP file](https://github.com/exemplar-codes/express-app-academind/commit/17cc84628b179cc68d3f40adbb85ef0d39ec0577) - `res.sendFile("./path_to_file", { root: __dirname})`
 2. Middlewares can be run (i.e. `next()` works) even after ending the response.
 Don't if this is a bad practice or a deliberate thing for stateful servers.
 FIXME.
-3. Express only `res` functions are **chainable**.
+3. In Express, only `res` functions are **chainable**.
 This chaining doesn't work with `http.res.` functions, use individual statements with them.
 ```js
 (req, res, next) => {
 	res.status(200).send("All OK");